cedeber/concise-rust-book/src/ch03-00-crates-modules.md

 ### Crate

-A crate may contains a lot of modules.
+A crate may contain a lot of modules.
 A crate is a folder where, in its root, you have a `Cargo.toml` file.

 > You can compare it to package.json in the JavaScript world, although we used to call it a node module.
 You import it with a single name, the node module name.